Project “PPP exposure models for 3D orchards considering spraying technologies in Southern Europe”

-The fourty months (01/09/2018 – 31/12/2021) European project “Optimized Pest Integrated Management to precisely detect and control plant diseases in perennial crops and open-field vegetables (OPTIMA)”, is also financed by the HORIZON 2020 program.
+The fourty months (01/09/2018 – 31/12/2021, extended to 30/06/2022) European project “Optimized Pest Integrated Management to precisely detect and control plant diseases in perennial crops and open-field vegetables (OPTIMA)”,has been also financed by the HORIZON 2020 program.

-The main goal of the project (coordinated by Agricultural University of Athens) is to develop intelligent equipment for the application of phytosanitary products to achieve the safe use of products.
+The main goal of the project (coordinated by Agricultural University of Athens) has been to develop intelligent equipment for the application of phytosanitary products to achieve the safe use of products.
 The new technology that results will contribute to make an adequate distribution of phytosanitary products in the needs of crops and reduce the quantities used, improving the quality of the food produced and reducing the risks of environmental contamination.

-TOPPS WATER PROTECTION Projects (2006-2018)
+TOPPS WATER PROTECTION Projects (2006-2021)

 TOPPS is the acronym for Train Operator to Promote Practice and Sustainability individuated by ECPA (European Crop Protection Association) to develop a set of European projects aimed at reducing water (both surface and ground water) contamination with pesticides.

-Prof. Paolo Balsari was Europe South Cluster co-ordinator of Life TOPPS (Train the Operators to Prevent pollution from Point Sources) project.
+Prof. Paolo Balsari was Europe South Cluster co-ordinator of Life-TOPPS (Train the Operators to Prevent pollution from Point Sources) project.
 It was a multi-stakeholder project and it was aimed at identifying Best Management Practices and disseminating them through advice, training and demonstrations at a larger coordinated scale in Europe with the intention of reducing PPP point sources contamination of water

 According to knowledge acquired in the frame of TOPPS life project, a group of European experts has designed and realized a specific software named EOS (Environmentally Optimized Sprayer).
 Objective of this interactive questionnaire (see website TOPPS-EOS) is to enable sprayer manufacturers, advisors and farmers to make an assessment of a specific sprayer model with respect to the environmental risks and to individuate the devices and accessories to add or to improve for minimizing risks of environmental pollution related to the spraying equipment

-The TOPPS prowadis project has the aim to reduce Plant Protection Product (PPP) entries into surface water from applications in the field.
+The TOPPS Prowadis project has the aim to reduce Plant Protection Product (PPP) entries into surface water from applications in the field.
 It builds on the TOPPS – Life project (point sources) and has its focus on aspects related to runoff / erosion and spray drift.

 ISAFRUIT Project (2007-2010)